pcesar-ramosh/pcesar-ramosh.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I am an economist with a postgraduate specialization in Quantitative Methods for Economic Analysis.
-I hold a Master’s degree in [Economic Engineering](https://unifieecs.wixsite.com/msc-econ-engineering) (MIE) from the National University of Engineering (UNI).
+I hold a Master’s degree in [Economic Engineering](https://unifieecs.wixsite.com/msc-econ-engineering) from the National University of Engineering (UNI).
 I currently work as a researcher at the Ministry of Economy, providing policy advisory support.
 Additionally, I serve as a Research Assistant at [Research Institute in Economics and Finance](https://ri-ef.com/) (RIEF).

 Beyond my research work, I also contribute as a peer reviewer for academic journals and have experience teaching and delivering lectures on economics-related topics.